-Two suspects identified in deadly Quebec City mosque attack
+One suspect in custody after six killed in ‘terrorist attack’ at Quebec mosque

 Many of the witnesses spent the night at a sports centre near the mosque where they were questioned.

-Of those taken to hospital, five were still in critical condition after being operated on overnight, hospital officials said Monday morning.
-Twelve others with minor injuries have been treated and released.
+Of those taken to hospital, two remained in "very serious" condition that will require significant treatment going forward, hospital officials said.
+Three others have relatively minor injuries and should recover quickly, they said.

+"Two patients have very serious injuries, mostly to the abdomen, and with gunshot fragments elsewhere on their body," said Dr. Julien Clément, medical director of the traumatology department at the CHU de Québec.
+"They will need other operations in the future."

-Investigators do not believe any suspects beyond the two men in custody remain at large and they would not comment on identity of the attackers, motives or methods.
+Investigators do not believe there was anyone involved beyond the two men they had in initial custody.
+They would not comment on identity of the attackers, motives or methods.
+Initially, police said the suspects are in their late 20s and early 30s.

 "This is an extensive investigation," said superintendent Martin Plante of the RCMP, noting four police forces are working together on the ongoing probe.